ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Ancient Scepter: Non-upgraded Eviscerate no longer resets duration on kill.
 - Ancient Scepter: Fixed several other cases where having negative item count could cause skills to act like their scepter replacements.
 - Gigantic Amethyst: restored cooldown to 8s from incorrect 45s.

-**4.1.1**

-- Ancient Scepter: Skill lookup is now more stable.
-It should no longer replace the wrong skill if another mod switches slots around, e.g. by adding a new passive variant.
-- Ancient Scepter/Gale-Force: now works as described, instead of only firing one charge at a time.
-- Ancient Scepter/Rabauld: now fires bursts of 6 shots with three-tenths damage on all but the first, instead of having 4x manual fire rate and count but half damage.

-Late notes as of next version:

-- Public API change: Parameter `skillSlot` in method `Scepter.RegisterScepterSkill` now takes a RoR2.SkillSlot instead of an int.